-The study was conducted according to the guidelines of the Hygienic Standard for Disinfection in Hospitals (GB15982-1995, GB15982-2012) and Architectural Technical Code for Hospital Clean Operating Department (GB50333-2002, GB50333-2013).
-In total of 199 provincial affiliated secondary or tertiary public hospitals were selected between 2007 and 2017.
+The study was conducted according to the guidelines of the Hygienic Standard for Disinfection in Hospitals (GB15982-1995, GB15982-2012), Architectural Technical Code for Hospital Clean Operating Department (GB50333-2002, GB50333-2013) and Regulation of Disinfection Technique in Healthcare Settings (WS/T 367-2012).
+In total of 199 provincial affiliated tertiary or secondary public hospitals were selected between 2007 and 2017.
 To assess the effectiveness of disinfection strategies used in hospitals, seven primary items, namely indoor air, work surface, hand hygiene, UV irradiation intensity, sterilization of medical items, use of disinfectants, and effects of steam sterilizer, were assessed.

 Cleanliness class Operating zone

 Reference operation Ⅰ 0.20 0.40 Implants, large organ transplants, surgical infections that can be life-threatening Ⅱ 0.75 1.50 Large operation associated with deep tissues and vital organs Ⅲ 2.00 4.00 Other surgeries Ⅳ 6.00 Infection and severely polluted surgery Architectural Technical Code for Hospital Clean Operating Department (GB50333).

 Table 1.
 Depositing bacterial concentration standards for laminar flow wards